 7.3.2.2 Test applicability

-This test case applies to all types of NR UE release 15 and forward.
+This test case applies to all types of NR UE release 15 and forward that don’t support RedCap.

 7.3.2.3 Minimum conformance requirements

 The reference sensitivity power level REFSENS is the minimum mean power applied to each one of the UE antenna ports for all UE categories, at which the throughput shall meet or exceed the requirements for the specified reference measurement channel.